Resignation of Pope Benedict XVI

 The resignation of Pope Benedict XVI took effect on 28 February 2013 at 20:00 Roman-Vatican Time, following Benedict XVI's announcement of the same on 11 February.
-It made him the first pope to relinquish the office (Note: Formally "renounce", from the Latin renuntiet (cf. canon 332 §2, 1983 Code of Canon Law)) since Gregory XII was forced to resign in 1415 to end the Western Schism, and the first pope to voluntarily resign since Celestine V in 1294.
+It made him the first pope to relinquish the office (Note: Formally "renounce", from the Latin renuntiet (cf. canon 332 §2, 1983 Code of Canon Law)) since Gregory XII quit the papacy in 1415 to help end the Western Schism.

 All other popes in the modern era have held the position from election until death.
 Benedict resigned at the age of 85, citing declining health due to old age.
 The conclave to select his successor began on 12 March 2013 and on 13 March 2013 elected cardinal Jorge Mario Bergoglio, Archbishop of Buenos Aires, Argentina, who took the name of Francis.

-Benedict chose to be known as "Pope emeritus" upon his resignation, and he retained this title until his death in December 2022.
+Benedict chose to be known as "pope emeritus" upon his resignation, and he retained this title until his death in December 2022.